kuangyu0801/kuangyu0801.github.io/README.md

 - Control（或 Ctrl）鍵 ⌃
 - Caps Lock 鍵 ⇪

+# Prepare Interview
+Stage-1: Stuttgart small company -> Large company
+Stage-2: Berlin or Munich large company
+Stage-3

 # Amazon Wants This
-This requirement is a position from a t
+This requirement is a position from a typical Software Development Position in Amazon Dublin

 ### BASIC QUALIFICATIONS
 - Bachelor’s Degree in Computer Science or related field.